katelyn98/katelyn98.github.io/_posts/2025-11-12-human-xai-perception.md

 ## Using it in the Classroom

 This is an activity that I have integrated into guest lectures that I have given on transparency and interpretability at Carnegie Mellon University.
-This active learning approach can help the students better connect the theory to practice by letting them experience it first-hand.
+This active learning approach can help the students better connect the theory to practice by letting them experience it firsthand.
 I have integrated this activity into my lectures by first introducing explainable AI and different types of XAI methods, such as feature importance and saliency maps.
 Then, I describe the activity and have the students go to this website to each draw what regions they think are most important to classifying this image as a doberman pincher.
 After 5 minutes, I have students upload their drawings to a google doc (or any shared communication platform you prefer) and we discuss as a class surprises in (mis)alignment with the AI's explanation.
 This discussion leads back nicely into the lecture where I introduce the pros and cons of saliency maps (grounded in XAI and HCI literature).

 ### Samples from Students